EpiLink/EpiLink/docs/MaintainerGuide.md

 * `common` to accept any Microsoft account (personal, business/school account)
 * `consumers` to accept only personal Microsoft accounts
 * `organizations` to accept only business/school accounts
 * Your tenant's ID to accept only accounts from your tenant.
 You can get it by connecting to the Azure portal with your work account and going to `?` -> Show Diagnostics.
-In the JSON file, you will find a list of tenants, simply pick the ID of the one you want.v
+In the JSON file, you will find a list of tenants, simply pick the ID of the one you want.

-Note: If you need to use multiple tenants, and cannot guarantee identities by just having a tenant in place, you can validate e-mail addresses using rulebooks.
+?> If you need to use multiple tenants, and cannot guarantee identities by just having a tenant in place, you can validate e-mail addresses using rulebooks.
 [Read this for more information](Rulebooks.md#e-mail-validation).

 ### Discord configuration